5 August 2022

 ... which I went to instead of the meet so I could come back and do a few hours of work calls before my first event, the 400 free.

-As for the racing, I owe what little success I had to Ms. Taylor Swift.
+Back at the SwimRVA facility, I owe what little success I had to Ms. Taylor Swift.

 Race #1 - 400 Free

 In spite of all my intentions to not set a goal, I just couldn't help myself.
 I honed in on the 4:34+ time that I entered the race with, that being a conversion from my SCM swim back in May in Quebec.
 I rather should have anchored on the last time I swam this long course, in July of 2016 when I went 4:43.07.
 My final time of 4:44.44 looked beautiful and symmetrical on the scoreboard, even if it filled my heart with sorrow.
 There was nothing particularly horrible about the swim (except my lazy turns) as I didn't die, but just locked into a slow pace.
 While I did end up third place, I was far behind guys that I thought I could have hung with.

 That's when I channeled the wisdom of Ms. Swift (though I know she wasn't talking about old farts racing, the "Shake It Off" chorus did me well).

 I have now swum this race five times in my Masters career, going back almost a decade and I have been remarkably consistent, with today's result coming within 0.8 of the best time I have recorded ...